Floods, flames and heat: Images of this year’s extreme weather offer a stark backdrop for COP26 climate summit

 While heat is not officially deemed a disaster like fire or flooding, it can be even more deadly.
 Sixty-four percent of Americans lived in places that saw multiday heat waves this summer, according to a Post analysis.

-LEFT: Left: Residents at a cooling center during a heat wave in Portland, Ore., in the United States on June 28, 2021, two days after the city posted its hottest day in history.
-(Maranie Staab/Bloomberg) RIGHT: Tracy Wallace, 42, puts ice cold cloths on her forehead and chest to stay cool at the Sunrise Center cooling center in Portland, Ore., on June 27, 2021.
-Wallace said a volunteer found her struggling from the heat in her tent and brought her to the shelter.
-(Alisha Jucevic/for The Washington Post)
+LEFT: Residents find relief at a cooling center during a heat wave in Portland, Ore., on June 28, days after the city posted its hottest day in history.
+(Bloomberg News) RIGHT: A volunteer found Tracy Wallace, 42, struggling from the heat in her tent and took her to the Sunrise Center cooling center in Portland, Ore., on June 27.
+(Alisha Jucevic for The Washington Post)

 July was the earth’s hottest month on record for the planet.
 The United States and Europe recorded their hottest summers ever in 2021.